 A few weeks ago Tullow Oil gave an update of their half year results with operational updates for different countries including Kenya and Uganda.

 Uganda: Tullow sold a stake in its Uganda oil development to Total Oil for $900 million ($200m cash – $100m on completion, $50m at FID, $50m at first oil, $700m in deferred consideration), and will retain 10% of that and also of a $3.5 billion pipeline through Tanzania.
-The statement mentions inter-governmental agreements signed to secure pipeline routing and commence key commercial agreements, and last week, Tanzania and Uganda announced the commencement of the construction of a $3.55 billion, 1,445 kilometer-long oil pipeline that will be completed in three years.
+The statement mentions inter-governmental agreements signed to secure pipeline routing and commence key commercial agreements and last week, Tanzania and Uganda announced the commencement of the construction of a $3.55 billion, 1,445 kilometre-long oil pipeline that will be completed in three years.